watersalesman/spookey/README.md

 The Linux binary uses the Linux Input Subsystem kernel API to identify keyboards located in `/dev/input/` and to translate key events.
-Threads will spawn to record each keyboard.
+Threads will spawn to record each keyboard found.
 Key events are written to a file corresponding to the input device name.
 E.g., `event0.log` for `/dev/input/event0`.